Photographers in Pennsylvania

 Pennsylvania Annual Job Openings

-The BLS estimates 270 annual job openings, and a total of 3,980 jobs for Pennsylvania Photographers in 2026.
+The BLS is projecting 270 annual Photographers job openings in Pennsylvania, and 3,980 total jobs in the year 2026.

 Nationwide, the prediction is 10,300 annual jobs and 139,000 total jobs in 2026.